 - Purchase and Refinance loan applications generally need a DTI ratio of 50% or below.
 50% is a hard number.
 If your DTI ratio is below 50%, it does not mean you will automatically receive approval.
 In fact, if your credit score is less than perfect, you may need a DTI ratio of 45% or lower.

-- Cash-Out Refinance loan applications, at times, can go to 50%, but you’ll need a high credit score and liquid asset reserves.
+- Cash-out refinance loan applications can sometimes go to 50%, but you’ll need a high credit score and liquid asset reserves.
 The reserves you’ll need are six months of PITI.
-You’ll want a DTI ratio of 45% or below to avoid this.
+To avoid this, you’ll want a DTI ratio of 45% or below.

 FHA debt-to-income ratio requirements